sisk-http/website/static/docs/spec/Sisk/Core/Http/HttpRequest/Body.md

 public string Body { get; }
 ```

-Gets the HTTP request body as string.
+Gets the HTTP request body as string, decoded by the request content encoding.